Al Kooper: Kooperkast

-Kooper has his own podcast called "Kooperkast" which started in late 2020.
-Hosted by webmaster Jon Sachs, Al discusses his various experiences in his more than 60 years in the music industry, including his solo albums, Bob Dylan, Lynyrd Skynyrd, and he answers your questions which can be submitted on the Kooperkast page on his website.
+Kooper's podcast, Kooperkast, started in late 2020.
+Hosted by webmaster Jon Sachs, Kooper discusses his experiences in his more than 60 years in the music industry, including his solo albums, Bob Dylan and Lynyrd Skynyrd.
+He answers questions that can be submitted on the Kooperkast page on his website.

 Honors, awards, and legacy

-In May 2001, Kooper was awarded an Honorary Doctorate of Music from Berklee College of Music, in Boston.
-He taught songwriting and recording production at Berklee College of Music.
+In May 2001, Kooper was awarded an Honorary Doctorate of Music from Berklee College of Music in Boston.
+He taught songwriting and recording production there.
 He plays weekend concerts with his bands the ReKooperators and the Funky Faculty.
 In 2008, he participated in the production of the album Psalngs, the debut release of Canadian musician John Lefebvre.

 Kooper was inducted into the Musicians Hall of Fame and Museum, in Nashville, in 2008.

 In 2005, Martin Scorsese produced a documentary titled No Direction Home: Bob Dylan for the PBS American Masters Series, in which Kooper's contributions are recognized.

+In 2023, Kooper was selected for induction into the Rock and Roll Hall of Fame in the Award for Musical Excellence category.